 In preclinical studies, entinostat has inhibited the activity of Class 1 HDACs, which are believed to be the most important HDACs in control of tumor cell proliferation, cell cycle control and DNA damage repair.
 In addition, entinostat has exhibited a wide range of anti-tumor activity, alone or in combination with other therapies.
-Specifically, entinostat is synergistic with aromatase inhibitors, anti-estrogens and epidermal growth factor receptor, or EGFR, inhibitors, supporting the rationale for its further investigation in breast and lung cancer.
+Specifically, entinostat is synergistic with aromatase inhibitors, anti-estrogens, anti-PD1 or anti-PDL1 antibodies and epidermal growth factor receptor, or EGFR, inhibitors, supporting the rationale for its further investigation in breast and lung cancer.